Atmospheric River Forecast Products

 U.S. West Coast IVT Plume Diagrams Courtesy Jason Cordeira, Plymouth State University

 The plume diagrams below represent the integrated water vapor transport (IVT) forecast for each of the 20 perturbed GFS ensemble models (thin gray lines), the unperturbed GFS control forecast (black line), the 20-member ensemble mean (green line), and the maximum ensemble value at that forecast hour (red line) and minimum ensemble value at that forecast hour (blue line).
 The white shading represents the +/- 1 standard deviation forecast from the ensemble mean.
-The red dot on the map indicates the location of the current plot.
+The yellow dot on the map indicates the location of the current plot.

 Select forecast length of plot and coastal location to generate plot.
 Click image to open in new tab.